Seniors Project - S3 through S6

 Up to 3 Projects

-The Seniors, unlike the Juniors Project, is run outwith school hours and from 2018/2019 academic year the number of programmes will expand significantly, with the addition of Aberdeen, Ayr and possibly Inverness and Hamilton.
+The Seniors, unlike the Juniors Project, is run outwith school hours and from 2018/2019 academic year the number of programmes will expand significantly, with the addition of Aberdeen, Ayr and Inverness.
 The tutorials run for 7 weeks, starting late August, from 4.30pm to 6pm before intermediary trials during the last week of October in courts within each school's region.
 The semi-finals will take place in Glasgow and the finals will be heard in the Lord President's Court (Court of Session) before The Rt.
 Hon Lady Dorrian, The Lord Justice Clerk - Scotland's second most senior judge.
 After the Finals all students gather for the black-tie Awards Ceremony in the Signet Library in early November.

 The Senior's project is much more academic.
 The roles of gown maker, artist etc have been removed and the size of each team is reduced to between four to eight students.
 This upcoming academic year sees the introduction of more disciplines to work with covering a range of professional areas, from medicine to prosthetics, to bio-chemistry, neuroscience and the environment.
 Each school must submit two teams (or a multiple thereof), one Defender and the other Pursuer, although these teams compete against other schools, not each other.